theobald-software/theobald-software.github.io/_includes/_content/en/bw-hierarchies/hierarchies-extraction-settings.md

 **Note:** the subsection *Natural Settings* is only active, when the **Representation** is set to *Natural*.

 **Level Count:** <br>
 Defines the maximum number of levels.
-The following example shows a hierarchy with four levels. <br>
+The following example shows a Hierarchy with four levels. <br>
 ![Hierarchy-Parent-Child-Natural](/img/content/extractors.bwhier/Hierarchy-Parent-Child-Natural.png){:class="img-responsive"}

 **Leaves only:**<br>